-Long term employees

-Redundancy pay for employees engaged prior to 19 October 2011 and who have been in continuous paid employment with CIG from that date is calculated based on a redundancy pay period of 16 weeks on the employee’s ordinary base rate of pay for their classification (pro rata entitlements will apply for part-time employees depending on their ordinary hours of work).

 Employee leaving during notice period

 An employee given notice of termination in circumstances of redundancy may terminate their employment during the period of notice.
 The employee is entitled to receive the benefits and payments they would have received under this clause had they remained in employment until the expiry of the notice but is not entitled to payment instead of notice.